|Scale||1:50 000 (or as defined below)|

 |Format||GIS polygon and point data.
 (ESRI, MapInfo, others available by request)|

 |Price||£1.20 per km2 for all 5 elements.
 30p per km2 for single elements.
-Subject to licence fee and data preparation fee.
+Subject to number of users, licence fee and data preparation fee.

 Reports generated from this spatial data will help to inform planning decisions and to aid environmental consultants, developers, householders and their legal representatives.

 The estimated values provide the likely background concentration of the potentially harmful elements As, Cd, Cr, Ni and Pb in topsoil.
 The values are estimated primarily from rural topsoil data collected at a sample density of approximately 1 per 2 km2.
 In areas where rural soil samples are not available, estimation is based on stream sediment data collected from small streams at a sampling density of 1 per 2.5 km2; this is the case for most of Scotland, Wales and southern England.
 The stream sediment data are converted to soil-equivalent concentrations prior to the estimation.

 Estimated concentrations are computed for a series of geological parent material polygons defined for each 1 km British National Grid square across Great Britain.
 Each polygon is assigned the geometric mean of the total element concentration (mg kg-1) measured in the five nearest rural topsoil samples collected over the same geological parent material type.
 For more information see Appleton et al., (2008).

 Bioaccessible As: is approximated based on predictive regression modelling of the geometric mean total As concentrations for each polygon.